xlogix/xlogix/README.md

 [![Insta Follow](https://img.shields.io/badge/%20-Follow-black?color=14171A&labelColor=d81b60&logo=instagram&logoColor=ffffff)](https://www.instagram.com/abhis.space/)
 [![Medium Follow](https://img.shields.io/badge/%20-Follow-black?color=14171A&labelColor=050404&logo=medium&logoColor=ffffff)](https://towardsdatascience.com/@abhishekuniyal)

-:wave: Hi there, My name is Abhishek 😀 I'm a 24 years old, self-taught Software Engineer with a keen interest in User Experience.
+:wave: Hi there, My name is Abhishek 😀 I'm a 24 years old, Software Engineer with a keen interest in User Experience.
+Since my childhood, computers have always fascinated me and I've been tinkering with them ever since.
 ⚡ I like to work on products born out of big ideas.
 My current interests are in SaaS & deep-tech innovations.

-Apart from building software, I like to do research & build communities with a purpose.
+Apart from building software, I like to do research & diving into YouTube.
 I created @fnplus and organized workshops, hackathons, and virtual events to help students develop their technical skills by building projects with the best possible learning environment powered by the community!

 I believe building for everyone involves being aware of different perspectives, so I like to bounce ideas with people and get their opinion.
-Reach out if you want to talk about tech, startups, entrepreneurship, space, games, video games, food, travel, and conspiracy theories.
-We'll have fun :)
+I get excited talking about tech, startups, entrepreneurship, music, science, space, video games, food, travel, and conspiracy theories.
+Feel free to reach out :)

 ## {...} My Stack